dkajan19/Wallpapers/README.md

-# Live Wallpapers Repository
+# Wallpapers Repository

-Welcome to the Live Wallpaper Videos Repository!
-This collection features a variety of high-quality live wallpapers designed to enhance the visual appeal of your desktop.
+Welcome to the Wallpaper Repository!
+This collection features a variety of high-quality wallpapers designed to enhance the visual appeal of your desktop.
 <pre>
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⠖⡄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡤⢤⡀⠀⠀⠀⠀⢸⠀⢱⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀